 To mark its 50th anniversary the UEA School of Environmental Sciences received the highest National Honour awarded to UK colleges and universities - ‘In 1967 UEA established the interdisciplinary School of Environmental Sciences.
 The purpose was to combine research and teaching in the natural, social, and environmental sciences in order to better understand and address emerging global environmental phenomena.
 Today we have a better appreciation of the world’s complex environmental concerns which is partly due to the University’s lead role in building scientific understanding and public awareness, creating a widely accepted approach for academic institutions and leading by example in caring for the environment.’

 ClimateUEA is Chaired by Prof. Konstantinos Chalvatzis (Professor of Sustainable Energy Business), with the theme overseen by a full-time Executive Officer Dr Natalie Porter and Administrator Louise Ulph.
 An internal leadership group, with intellectual power and representation from across UEA steers ClimateUEA activities.
-Membership includes: Prof. Fiona Lettice (Pro-Vice-Chancellor for Research and Innovation), Prof. Corinne Le Quéré (CBE, FRS and Royal Society Research Professor of Climate Change Science), Prof. Robert Nicholls (Director of the Tyndall Centre and Professor of Climate Adaptation), Prof. Peter Liss (CBE, FRS and Emeritus Professor of Environmental Sciences), Prof. Andrew Lovett (Professor of Geography), Prof. Manoj Joshi (Professor of Climate Dynamics), Prof. Roger Few (Professor of International Development), Prof. Jean McNeil (FRSA, FRGS, Professor of Creative Writing), Dr Jo Geere (Director of the UEA Water Security Research Centre) and Mr Asher Minns (Executive Director of the Tyndall Centre).
+Membership includes: Prof. Fiona Lettice (Pro-Vice-Chancellor for Research and Innovation), Prof. Robert Nicholls (Director of the Tyndall Centre and Professor of Climate Adaptation), Prof. Peter Liss (CBE, FRS and Emeritus Professor of Environmental Sciences), Prof. Andrew Lovett (Professor of Geography), Prof. Manoj Joshi (Professor of Climate Dynamics), Prof. Roger Few (Professor of International Development), Prof. Jean McNeil (FRSA, FRGS, Professor of Creative Writing), Dr Jo Geere (Director of the UEA Water Security Research Centre) and Mr Asher Minns (Executive Director of the Tyndall Centre).

 Revival of ‘The Contingency Plan’

 Created in 1970, the Creative Writing programme at UEA has an impressive global reputation with graduates including Sir Kazuo Ishiguro (Nobel Prize winner), Ian McEwan, Tracey Chevalier and Anne Enright.
 Novels, poetry and plays published by UEA graduates reflect the importance of environmental concerns and illustrate the strong interaction between the environment and literature fostered here.
-In 2021, UEA Professor of Drama, Steve Waters, from the UEA School of Language Drama and Creative Writing, will revive his original 2009 play ‘The Contingency Plan’ at Theatre Clwyd and the Donmar Warehouse.
-A double-bill comprising ‘On the beach’ and ‘Resilience’, the play comprehensively deals with the climate emergency we face.
+In October 2022, UEA Professor of Drama, Steve Waters, from the UEA School of Language Drama and Creative Writing, revived his original 2009 play ‘The Contingency Plan’ at Sheffield’s Crucible Theatre.
+A double-bill comprising ‘On The Beach’ and ‘Resilience’, the play comprehensively deals with the climate emergency we face.